nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 lang: en
 ---

-> [!NOTE]
->
-> **Translation of this English version is in progress.**

 In the previous chapter, we successfully booted our first kernel.
-Although we could confirm this by reading the register dump, it still feels somewhat unsatisfactory.
-So this time, let's try to output a string from the kernel.
+Although we could confirm it works by reading the register dump, it still feels somewhat unsatisfactory.

+In this chapter, let's make it more obvious by outputting a string from the kernel.

 ## Say "hello" to SBI

+In the previous chapter, we learned that SBI is an "API for OS".
+To call the SBI to use its function, we use the `ecall` instruction:

 ```c:kernel.c {1, 5-26, 29-32}
 #include "kernel.h"